Preparatory Work (Spring 1997)

 Materials development, at levels I – III

-Particular emphasis on Levels II and III because of discontinuation of textbooks
+Particular emphasis on Levels II and III because of the discontinuation of textbooks

 Creation of faculty/graduate student teams to be engaged in syllabus and materials development